 This content is curated from The CPI Policy Blog.

 California’s Global Warming Solutions Act of 2006 (AB32) set a series of policies and programs across all major sectors to return California emissions to 1990 levels by 2020.
-The California Air Resources Board updates a Scoping Plan every 5 years to outline California's strategy to meet AB32 goals.
+The California Air Resources Board (CARB) updates a Scoping Plan every 5 years to outline California's strategy to meet AB32 goals.
 The Cap and Trade Program caps greenhouse gas (GHG) emissions from key sectors in California, ensuring that AB32 GHG reductions are met.

 The California Cap and Trade Program is designed to achieve cost-effective emissions reductions across the capped sectors.
 The Program sets maximum, statewide greenhouse gas (GHG) emissions for all covered sectors each year (the “cap”), and allows covered entities to sell off allowancesAn allowance is a tradable permit that allows the emission of one metric ton of CO2e. (permits) that they do not need (the “trade”).
 The California carbon price is driven by allowance trading.